 Having lived abroad for many years in El Salvador, Crissie is looking forward to relocating to our home here in New Hampshire.

-Tess works one-on-one with fundraisers and supporters like you to make sure your experience deepens your love of the poor while allowing you to see the full impact our your efforts.
+Tess leads our Development team, and works with fundraisers and supporters like you to connect you with the stories of the people we serve, and with one another.
+Our team's overarching goal is to get clean water to those who suffer needlessly without it, and to deepen your love of the poor while allowing you to see the full impact our your efforts.

-When not in Boston visiting her adult daughter, Tess lives in Concord, NH with her two German Shepherd dogs and enjoys dance, cooking, and almost anything that can be done outside in the fresh New Hampshire air.
+When not in Boston visiting her adult daughter, Tess lives in Concord, NH and enjoys dance, cooking, travel, and almost anything that can be done outside in the fresh New Hampshire air.

 Michael is responsible for the day to day operational activities of The Water Project (he helps cross the t's and dot the i's).
 His passion for the the gospel helps churches discover their place in seeing relationships and people reconciled through the gift of clean, safe water.